yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2023/index.md

 A bit of sad news for outdated hardware users: we have discussed plans to discontinue OpenGL.
 Fixes and improvements that are critical for Vulkan are becoming a chore to port to OpenGL, and, as you’ve seen with the progress on MoltenVK support, we have to worry about new devices that depend exclusively on Vulkan.
-It won’t be very soon, but it’s time to consider getting a GPU with Vulkan support, you know, something from the last 11 years.
+It won’t be very soon, but it’s time to consider getting a GPU with Vulkan support, you know, something made within the last 11 years.

 That’s all folks!

-Thank you so much for staying until the end.
+Thank you for reading to the end.
 And very special thanks to Mysterious Writer B, without their help, this article would have been seriously delayed.

 {{< imgs